GandhiNN/gandhinn.github.io/_posts/2025-05-02-calculating-aws-glue-cost-using-aws-sdk-for-rust.md

 This post describes my answer to these questions.

 # 1. What is the main driver for AWS Glue cost?
 AWS Glue cost structure is mainly driven by Data Processing Units (DPUs).
 DPUs provide the computation power necessary to execute ETL (Extract, Transform, Load) operations of Glue.
 A DPU consists of 4 vCPUs and 16 GB of memory.
-AWS Glue is billed on hourly usage which has a average standard rate of $0.44 per DPU-hour.
+AWS Glue is billed on hourly usage which has an average standard rate of $0.44 per DPU-hour (you can see a more detailed breakdown later in the post).

 # 2. What is the API to use to get the data related to AWS Glue cost?
 We can use the `get_job_runs()` API of AWS Glue SDK.
-This API returns an array of job runs for a given Glue job name, which contains many information that we can use to calculate the cost.
-In my case, I am starting with defining a container struct to hold the fields that I need:
+This API returns an array of job runs for a given AWS Glue job name.
+This array  contains many information that we can use to calculate the cost.
+In my code, I defined a container struct to hold the fields that I need to be outputted at the end:

 {% highlight rust %}
 use serde::Serialize;